 Reducing your term means you’ll be able to save that much in interest.
 For example, if you have a 30-year, $100,000 mortgage with a fixed rate of 8%, your monthly payment is $733.76.
-If you refinance to a fixed rate of 4%, you can cut the life of the loan in half and wind up having a monthly payment of $739.68.
+Consider that you can refinance this mortgage to a rate of 4%.
+This will allow you to cut the life of the loan in half and wind up having a monthly payment of $739.68.

 Adjustable-rate to fixed-rate mortgage